esmerek/terrific-zebra-dadb5/content/pages/index.md

           Together we organize a powerful team.
 We establish guidance and the ideal environment to serve your needs in an iterative, value-oriented and continously improving way.
-    subtitle: How we solve your challenges
+    subtitle: What we offer to move towards your digital tomorrow
 seo:
   title: Stackbit Exto Theme
   description: The preview of the Exto theme